Nassim Ben Khalifa: Club career

+Grasshoppers

-Ben Khalifa started playing football with local team Nyon, Gland and Lausanne-Sport before joining Grasshopper after being recommended by Stéphane Chapuisat and this was the start of his professional career.
+Ben Khalifa started playing football with local team Nyon, Gland and Lausanne-Sport before joining Grasshoppers after being recommended by Stéphane Chapuisat and this was the start of his professional career.

-Ben Khalifa made his debut with Grasshopper in the Swiss Super League on 7 March 2009, at the age of 17, where he played the last 11 minutes in the game against FC Sion.
+Ben Khalifa made his debut with Grasshoppers in the Swiss Super League on 7 March 2009, at the age of 17, where he played the last 11 minutes in the game against FC Sion.
 He scored his first Super League goal in his fourth game, on 19 July 2009, also against Sion.
 Until he left Grasshopper at the end of the 2009–10 season, Ben Khalifa played a total of 28 league matches and scored eight goals.
 The club would find themselves in the financial difficulties and would need to sell him.
 As a result of moving, the sale of Ben Khalifa helps the club solve their financial difficulties.

 Wolfsburg

 On 19 February 2010, he signed a four-year contract with VfL Wolfsburg of the German Bundesliga and joined his new club on 1 July 2010.
 He attracted interest from Premier League club Arsenal and Serie A side Inter Milan, but Wolfsburg managed to beat both clubs to sign him.
 However, he has never played for Wolfsburg in a Bundesliga game.

 Ben Khalifa spent the first half of the 2010–11 season, playing in the club's reserve, where he made his debut, in a 4–2 win over Türkiyemspor Berlin on 20 August 2010.
 Ben Khalifa made six appearances scoring two goals against Magdeburg on 19 September 2010 and Oberneuland on 1 October 2010.
 He later stated about playing in Regionalliga, citing: "This is discussed with the trainer.
 I want to play with the reserve, than sitting in the Bundesliga in the stands."

 After half a season on the bench, Wolfsburg loaned Ben Khalifa out to 1.
 FC Nürnberg until summer 2012, where he made his Bundesliga debut on 5 March 2011, being brought into the game against FC St. Pauli in the 82nd minute.

 German Newspaper Westdeutsche Allgemeine Zeitung named Ben Khalifa, along with two other players, as the worst signing since the winter transfer 2010.